naqibm28/Mental-Health-Support-Chatbot/README.md

 Get support for your mental health instantly.

 A friendly chatbot that helps users with their mental health, including advice and hotlines for additional support.
+Chatbot made using JavaScript and Python.
-Made using Python and HTML.
+Website designed using HTML and CSS.